btherens/vanity.html/readme.md

 CREATE USER 'vanityphpaccess'@'localhost' identified by 'PASSWORD';
 GRANT ALL PRIVILEGES ON vanitydb.* TO 'vanityphpaccess'@'localhost';
 ```
-3. create a config.php document at the root of your checked out repo and fill in required variables (see sample in repository for details)
+3. create a config.php document at the root of your checked out repo and fill in required variables (see `~/config.php.sample` in repository for details)

 ## Files
 - config.php: **required variables for script execution (see sample)**